Tire-pressure gauge: History of tire-pressure gauges

+SchraderTPMS, formerly known as Schrader, is credited as the first company to create a practical tire-pressure gauge for the consumer market.
+The device was made by George Schrader after he and his father, August Schrader, invented the Schrader valve and tire valve cap in the 1890s.
+SchraderTPMS has also been instrumental in the development of TPMS, or Tire Pressure Monitoring Systems, and remains a major manufacturer in the space.

 Underinflated tires can lead to a range of issues, from minor problems such as premature tire wear and reduced fuel efficiency to severe consequences like tire failure, tread separation, and blowouts.
-Schrader, a prominent manufacturer of tire pressure monitoring systems, reports that underinflated tires significantly impact road safety, contributing to approximately 250,000 accidents, 33,000 injuries, and 660 fatalities annually.
+SchraderTPMS reports that underinflated tires significantly impact road safety, contributing to approximately 250,000 accidents, 33,000 injuries, and 660 fatalities annually.

 Because of statistics like these, laws have been put into effect to regulate monitoring tire pressure in vehicles.
-TPMS, or Tire Pressure Monitoring System, is a safety feature integrated into vehicles (or added as an aftermarket component) that continuously monitors tire pressure and alerts the driver if the pressure in one or more tires drops below acceptable levels.
+TPMS is a safety feature integrated into vehicles (or added as an aftermarket component) that continuously monitors tire pressure and alerts the driver if the pressure in one or more tires drops below acceptable levels.

 Types of tire-pressure gauges

 Analog gauges

 Dial gauges feature a round dial with a needle that moves to indicate the tire pressure.
+Dial gauges typically use either a bourdon tube system or piston system, which react to the air pressure of the tire in order drive movement of the needle using a mechanical linkage.
 The pressure is usually displayed in pounds per square inch (PSI), bar, or kilopascals (kPa).
 Dial gauges are known for their durability and ease of use.

-Pen-type gauges are compact gauges that resemble a pen and have a small dial or scale for reading pressure.
+Pen-type gauges, also known as stick gauges, are compact gauges that resemble a pen and have a small dial or scale for reading pressure.
+They function by using the air pressure of a tire to act against a spring within the gauge to push the scale or dial in correlation with the internal pressure.
 They are portable and often used for their simplicity and convenience.

 Digital gauges

 Electronic gauges use electronic sensors to provide a digital reading of tire pressure.
 They often come with backlit screens for better visibility and may include additional features such as memory functions for storing previous readings or automatic shutoff to conserve battery life.

-Smart gauges are equipped with Bluetooth technology to sync with smartphones, allowing users to monitor tire pressure through a mobile app.
+Smart gauges are equipped with Bluetooth technology to sync with smartphones, allowing users to monitor tire pressure through a mobile app or other digital software.
 These smart gauges can provide real-time data and alerts.
+Smart gauges have gained popularity in commercial spaces, especially aerospace.
+Companies like Meggitt, a British aerospace manufacturing company, have released long-range wireless pressure gauges for use in commercial aviation.
+This allows the measurement of tire pressure on aircraft landing gear to be done safely from a distance.